HarrisonHemstreet/TIL-2023/til.md

 bootstrap.php the includes directory gets auto implemented into each file bc of this file.

 first place you want to go to look at backend code for rems is rems/app/actions.

+mgmt in the url refers to (go to rems/html/mgmt/index.php) this file.
+Then look at exactly whtat it goingon.
+New place to put services and functionality is: Factory (server/common/rsis inside ehre, we are putting the majority of our new code here.
+If we could pause time, we would reorganize all our functioning code in there.) this services dir is essentially comparable to our microservices.
+Inside of the services, we need to put a slash in front of things. its bc we are using namespaces.
+Name spaces tells the code which directory we are in.
+Often matches the directory structure.
+Having the slash in front just means that this thing is outsdie of the current namespace.
+That's all it means.
+This thing will at times be picked up by the autoloader

+Anything we put into core we want to keep super clean and not related to anything specific. general tools. addservice.php line 9 block. basiclaly a reequire.

+ASK:
+What are some keywords I should google in order to learn more about namespaces and autoloaders. check out the __ functions. they start with __.
+Usually __constructur and stuff like that. go to php, english, auloading classses , on the website.
+Magic methods!